The Princess Bride (novel): Plot

-Meanwhile, Buttercup has nightmares regarding her marriage to the prince.
-She expresses her unhappiness to Humperdinck, who proposes that he send ships to locate Westley, but that if they fail to find him, Buttercup will marry him.
-The novel reveals that, to start a war with the neighboring country of Guilder, Humperdinck himself had arranged Buttercup's kidnapping and murder, but that he now believes that Buttercup dying on her wedding night will inspire his subjects to fight more effectively.
+Meanwhile, Buttercup has nightmares about her impending marriage.
+Humperdinck, who secretly plans to start a war with the neighboring country of Guilder, had orchestrated Buttercup's kidnapping and murder.
+He now believes her death on their wedding night will incite his subjects to fight more fiercely.

-On the day of the wedding, Inigo meets again with Fezzik, who tells him that Count Rugen is the six-fingered man who killed his father.
-Knowing that Vizzini is dead, they seek out the man in black hoping that his wits will help them plan a successful attack on the castle to find and kill Count Rugen.
-Buttercup learns that Humperdinck never sent any ships, and taunts him with her enduring love for Westley.
-Enraged, Humperdinck tortures Westley to death via The Machine.
-Westley's screams echo across the land, drawing Inigo and Fezzik to the Zoo of Death.
-Finding Westley's body, they enlist the help of a magician named Miracle Max who had been fired by Humperdinck.
-Max pronounces Westley to be merely "mostly dead", and returns him to life (out of a desire to get back at Humperdinck), though Westley remains partially paralyzed and weak.
+On the wedding day, Fezzik finds a drunken Inigo and reveals that Count Rugen is the six-fingered man.
+Inspired by the chance for revenge, Inigo regains sobriety.
+Knowing Vizzini is dead, they seek out the man in black, hoping his wits can help them storm the castle.
+Buttercup learns Humperdinck never sent ships to find Westley and taunts him with her enduring love.
+Enraged, Humperdinck tortures Westley to death.
+Westley's screams lead Inigo and Fezzik to the Zoo of Death.

+They rescue Westley's body and enlist the help of the magician Miracle Max.
+Max pronounces Westley "mostly dead" and revives him, though Westley remains partially paralyzed and weak.

-Westley devises a plan to invade the castle during the wedding, and the commotion caused by this prompts Humperdinck to cut the wedding short.
-Buttercup decides to commit suicide when she reaches the honeymoon suite.
-Inigo pursues Rugen through the castle and kills him in a sword fight.
-Westley reaches Buttercup before she commits suicide.
-Still partially paralyzed, Westley bluffs his way out of a sword fight with Humperdinck, who shows himself as a coward.
-Instead of killing his rival, Westley decides to leave him alive.
-The party then rides off into the sunset on four of the prince's purebred white horses.
-The story ends with a series of mishaps and the prince's men closing in, but the author indicates that he believes that the group got away.
+Westley devises a plan to invade the castle during the wedding.
+The commotion prompts Humperdinck to hasten the ceremony.
+Buttercup, planning suicide in the honeymoon suite, is intercepted by Westley.
+Inigo chases Rugen through the castle and kills him in a sword fight.
+Westley, still partially paralyzed, bluffs his way out of a duel with Humperdinck, revealing the prince's cowardice.
+Westley spares Humperdinck's life, and he, Buttercup, Fezzik, and Inigo escape on the prince's horses.
+The novel ends with the group facing further mishaps and pursuit, but the author suggests they ultimately get away.